tianshang486/mysql/intl.en-US/RDS MySQL Database/Database proxy(read/write splitting)/Dedicated proxy.md

 -   Dedicated proxies do not support Secure Sockets Layer \(SSL\) encryption.
 -   Dedicated proxies do not support compression protocols.
--   Dedicated proxies do not support VSwitch changes.
+-   Dedicated proxies do not support vSwitch changes.

 ## Precautions

 -   When you change the specifications of your RDS instance or its read-only RDS instances, a transient connection error may occur.
 -   If you connect your application to the proxy endpoint, all of the requests that are encapsulated in transactions are routed to your RDS instance.
-This applies if you do not enable the transaction splitting function.
+This applies if you do not enable the transaction splitting feature.
 -   If you use the proxy endpoint to implement read/write splitting, the read consistency of the requests that are not encapsulated in transactions cannot be guaranteed.
 If you require this read consistency, you must encapsulate these requests in transactions.
 -   If you connect your application to the proxy endpoint, a `SHOW PROCESSLIST` statement is invoked to return a result set for each query.
 This result set consists of the query results from your RDS instance and its read-only RDS instances.
--   If you execute multi-statements or run stored procedures, the read/write splitting function is disabled and all subsequent requests over the current connection are routed to your RDS instance.
-To enable the read/write splitting function again, you must close the current connection and establish a new connection.
+-   If you execute multi-statements or run stored procedures, the read/write splitting feature is disabled and all subsequent requests over the current connection are routed to your RDS instance.
+To enable the read/write splitting feature again, you must close the current connection and establish a new connection.
 For more information about multi-statements, see [Multi-Statement](https://dev.mysql.com/doc/internals/en/multi-statement.html).
 -   The dedicated proxy feature supports the `/*FORCE_MASTER*/` and `/*FORCE_SLAVE*/` hints.
 However, requests that contain hints have the highest route priorities, and therefore these requests are not constrained by consistency or transaction limits.
 Before you use these hints, you must check whether these hints are suitable for your workloads.
 In addition, these hints cannot contain statements such as `/*FORCE_SLAVE*/ set names utf8;`.
 These statements can change environment variables.
 If you include these statements in these hints, errors may occur when you process subsequent workloads.

     **Note:** If you use the MySQL command line tool to establish a connection and execute these hints, you must add `-c` to the statements.
 Otherwise, the MySQL command line tool filters these hints.